Forex Basics Course - Lesson 2: Why Trade Forex?

 Now that you know what the Forex market is, we can move on to some slightly deeper topics, such as why you should trade Forex?

 Trading Forex allows individuals, banks, funds and other entities to profit from price fluctuations in currency value.
 The difference between the purchase price and the sell price will either result in a profit or loss (unless you break-even).

 How do you Make Money from Forex Trading?

 Currencies are coupled with another currency to create a Forex pair.
-Forex pairs appreciate (increase in value) or depreciate (decrease in value).
+Forex pairs increase in value and decrease in value.
 Profitable Forex trading is being able to speculate these price fluctuations correctly and to buy and sell currencies accordingly.

 Below are some examples of Forex pairs.
 You should be able to tell which Forex pairs have increased or decreased in value by using the change columns.
 The change amount is calculated by using the difference between the current price and yesterday's closing price.